 - Spire Elite: 2pm late checkout (subject to availability)

-One easy way to earn and maintain Platinum Elite status (which offers 2pm late checkout) is with the IHG® Rewards Club Premier Credit Card.
+One easy way to earn and maintain Platinum Elite status (which offers 2pm late checkout) is with the IHG® Rewards Premier Credit Card.
 As long as you keep this card open, you can enjoy the perks of Platinum Elite status.
 This card also offers a free night after each account anniversary year at eligible IHG hotels worldwide.

 InterContinental Hotels are a little different.
 Although IHG technically owns them, they have their own loyalty program.
 If you are an InterContinental Ambassador member, you can enjoy guaranteed 4pm late checkout when staying at InterContinental hotels.

 Ambassador membership is an elite status tier that you purchase, as opposed to earning it through hotel stays.
 The cost is $200 the first year, and $150 a year afterward.
 In addition to 4pm late checkout at InterContinental hotels, Ambassadors also get Platinum Elite status at IHG hotels, meaning they can get 2pm late checkout at IHG hotels (when available).

 Wyndham hotels offer late checkout for Gold, Platinum and Diamond elite status members.
 The exact time and availability are subject to the individual hotel location.

 There are two credit cards offered by Wyndham, which can fast-track you to Gold or Platinum elite status:

 - Wyndham Rewards® Visa® Card (no annual fee): Automatic Gold status

 - Wyndham Rewards® Visa® Card: Automatic Platinum status

 These late-checkout benefits are available at any Wyndham hotel brands.